Alekhandro24/events-app-next14/README.md

 <img src="/public/assets/readme/eventPage.jpg" width="450" height="550">

 If you click of one of events it takes you to the page showcasing all the details: when and where is it, and other similar events.
-You can buy a ticket or get it fro free.
+You can buy a ticket or get it for free.

 ## Payment Details Page